 Treasury Liquidity Risk Management: Ensuring Sufficient Cash Flow

 Liquidity risk management is a subset of treasury risk management that focuses specifically on ensuring a company has enough cash or liquid assets to meet its short-term financial obligations.
-Liquidity risk occurs when an organization is unable to access enough cash quickly enough to pay debts, fund operations, or seize strategic opportunities.
+Liquidity risk occurs when an organization is unable to access sufficient cash quickly enough to meet its obligations, fund operations, or seize strategic opportunities.

 How to reduce liquidity risk:

-- Cash Flow Forecasting: Regularly forecasting cash flow helps companies predict periods of cash shortages or surpluses.
+- Cash Flow Forecasting: Regular cash flow forecasting helps companies anticipate periods of cash shortages or surpluses.
 By analyzing expected cash inflows and outflows, businesses can adjust their strategies accordingly to avoid liquidity crises.

 - Maintaining a Cash Buffer: Maintaining a reserve of cash or near-cash assets is an important strategy for mitigating liquidity risk.
 This cash buffer acts as a safety net, ensuring that the company can meet its obligations even during periods of financial stress.